Gippsman2017/node-red-contrib-redlink/README.md

 Redlink does not use a traditional messaging system, it actually creates a hierarchical mesh of interconnected web services using HTTPS-POST as its transport and an OSPF like routing concept.
+It works as expected behind a proxy, note that NO_PROXY must not have a "." or wildcard infront of a url. eg, export no_proxy="abc.mydomain.com", this will wildcard anything in fron of the abc.

 ## Major benefits that this approach provides